elicia4/firewall-notes/iptables_hackersploit.md

 - The **MANGLE TABLE** deals with modifying and changing various aspects of a packet or a connection.

-We're only going to focus on the "**FILTER TABLE"** because it is the one responsible for filtering connections.
+We're only going to focus on the **FILTER TABLE** because it is the one responsible for filtering connections.

 This table structure is how `iptables` deals with the complexity of networking,